nakulrampal/betsi-gui/README.md

 ```
 ## Running BETSI from an executable

-Download the executables for *Windows* or *Linux* found in the repositories run them on your machine.
+Download the executables for *Windows* or *Linux* found in the repositories and run them on your machine.
 This will automatically run the code for you and take you immediately to the [Instructions of use](#instructions-of-use) found below.
 If instead you wish to download the source code and install BETSI on your machine, please follow the steps below.

 ## Steps to install BETSI